 OVERVIEW OF THE CEB AGRIVOLTAICS (CAV) II SCHEME - 2025

-In line with Government reset objectives to accelerate renewable energy development to reach the target of 60% by 2035, the CEB Agrivoltaics Scheme launched in 2024 has been revamped.
-The improved version CEB Agrivoltaics (CAV) II Scheme aims at the widening the scope to bolster national food security along with energy security while mitigating risk of grid instability resulting from solar intermittent power generation.
+In line with Government’s reset objectives to accelerate renewable energy development and achieve the target of 60% renewable energy by 2035, the CEB Agrivoltaics (CAV) II Scheme launched in 2024 has been revamped.
+The revised CEB Agrivoltaics (CAV) II Scheme broadens the scope of participation to support national food security and energy security, while mitigating the risk of grid instability arising from the intermittent nature of solar power generation.

-An eligible project developer may either apply individually or choose to join a duly registered cooperative to participate in the development of one joint hybrid agrivoltaics projects.
-The combined capacity of the hybrid agrivoltaics facilities should satisfy the capacity limit as defined under the Scheme.
-Only one project per project developer will be considered at this stage.
+An eligible project developer may apply individually or participate through a duly registered cooperative for the development of one joint hybrid agrivoltaics project.
+The combined capacity of the hybrid agrivoltaics facilities must comply with the capacity limits set out under the Scheme.
+More than one project per project developer may be considered.

 !
 [13 May 2026] Amendment to the Information Leaflet